RayeesMir/HopeResearch/README.md

 * Run "npm install"
 * Run "npm rum import" (To import Data from the Datasource Provided and save that in database)
 * Run "npm start" and server will start on port 3000
-* You can changes database name and data source in config file.
+* You can change database name and data source in config file.